A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 <img src="./img/20.png" alt=" Turtlesim Commands: Show Message Information" width="600" height="300" />
 <p align="right">

 We can see that a Twist message consists nothing more than two Vector3 messages.
-One for linear velocity, and another for angular velocities, with each velocity component being represented by a float64.
+One for linear velocity and another for angular velocities with each velocity component being represented by a float64.

 Note: Sometimes, the message definition won’t provide an ample amount of detail about a message type.
-For example, in the example above, how can we be sure that linear and angular vectors above refer to velocities, and not positions?
+For example, in the example above, how can we be sure that linear and angular vectors above refer to velocities and not positions?
 One way to get more detail would be to look at the comments in the message’s definition file.
 To do so, we can issue the following command: **rosed geometry_msgs Twist.msg**

 Note 2: More information about rosed, including how to select which editor is used by default can be found [here](http://wiki.ros.org/ROS/Tutorials/UsingRosEd).